imgag/ngs-bits/README.md

 ## Citing

 There is no paper for ngs-bit yet.
-Please cite the GitHub repository.
+Please cite the GitHub repository for now.

 For older changes see [releases](https://github.com/imgag/ngs-bits/releases).